ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

     Install\
 ```

-The same directory structure looks different in Unix.
-Listing 2-2 shows it.
+Suppose that you have installed the Unix environment on your Windows.
+Then you run the terminal emulator and get the directory structure from Listing 2-2.

 {caption: "Listing 2-2.
 The directory structure in Unix", line-numbers: false}
 ```